I've had to take down the Beta Reader application form as I've been inundated with applications!

 "A beta reader is someone who reads a book well before it's published with the intention of giving constructive feedback.
 Beta readers tell the author if the story is entertaining, if it's confusing, they identify plot holes, etc. It's their job, basically, to find mistakes."

-Beta readers provide high level feedback on character development, what works, what doesn't, etc. It's not a beta reader's job to edit the book or to correct punctuation, or grammatical errors, etc.
+Beta readers provide broad, constructive feedback on character development, what works, what doesn't, etc. It's not a beta reader's job to edit the book or to correct punctuation, or grammatical errors, etc.

-· When selected as a beta reader you’ll be sent a link to a webpage which has the book split into sections (PDF format).
+· When selected as a beta reader you’ll be sent a link to a webpage which has the book split into sections (each in PDF format).

-· It’s important that you answer these questions straight after finishing the section to ensure your feedback is fresh and accurate.
+· It’s important that you answer these questions soon after finishing the section to ensure your feedback is fresh and raw.

-· Although you’ll likely have an opinion on most things most of the time, it’s perfectly OK to not have an opinion on everything, or to just say "I don't know".
+· Although you’ll likely have an opinion on many aspects of the book, it’s also perfectly fine to not have an opinion on everything, or to just say "I don't know".

 · It is generally expected that you’d read the book and provide feedback within about 30 days (though there is certainly wiggle room here if needed).

-· Please consider what's involved as a beta reader before applying.
+· Please consider what's involved as a beta reader before registering.
 Although you can drop out during the process, this isn't super ideal.
-(There's a link to the first chapter below for you to get a feel for whether you'll enjoy the book).

 · The Clockmaker is copyrighted and may not be reproduced, plagiarised, distributed, sold, or adapted.